 My friend’s dad permitted my education and eventual wealth to divide us from one another.
 It was a division that didn’t need to occur.
 His words would have been better off left unspoken.

-As an adult I can see the pain that echoed through his comments.
-As an eighteen year old I could only feel the pain he inflicted.
+As an adult, I can see the pain that echoed through his comments.
+But, as an eighteen-year-old, I could only feel the pain he inflicted.